MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/HowTos/Troubleshooting.md

 > Assets\WorldLocking.Engine\Plugin.cs(10,37): error CS0234: The type or namespace name 'FrozenWorld' does not exist in the namespace 'Microsoft.MixedReality' (are you missing an assembly reference?)

-It is missing the FrozenWorld.Engine DLL.
+It's missing the FrozenWorld.Engine DLL.
 See [NuGet Setup](InitialSetup.md#frozenworld-engine-installation).

 Alternately, [install using the MR Feature Tool](WLTviaMRFeatureTool.md) and have dependencies installation handled for you.